neilmaharishi/3x3-solver/README.md

 # 3x3 solver

 This program uses an iteration of the A* algorithm, iterative deepening A*, to solve a 3x3 Rubik's cube.
-Due to the extremely large solution space of a 3x3 Rubik's cube (~43 quintillion), IDA* is a far more appropriate search algorithm due to less memory usage.
+Due to the extremely large solution space of a 3x3 Rubik's cube (~43 quintillion), IDA* is a far more appropriate search algorithm due to lighter memory usage.

 Run "make cube" to compile and ./cube to run this program.